Why Test Your Pouch?

 - Measure out 6 ounces of food maximum, even if you feel you can eat more.

-If My Pouch Stretched Does That Mean I Can’t Lose Any More Weight?
+If My Pouch Stretched, Can I Still Lose More Weight?

 No. In fact, as surprising as it may seem pouch size has no significant difference in excess weight loss.
 Research has shown that pouch volume is not a predictor of weight loss, but rather how it is used.